 - 1 Block the drive wheels or clamp a towing bar to another vehicle in order to prevent the vehicle to move when of releasing the parking brake. - 2 In both drive shaft brake cylinders there are release bolts.
 Screw until you see out a red plastic button in the center of the screw, this the same in the other side, then the parking brakes are released.
 The full compression of the parking brake spring requires approximately 45 turns, use the wrench, the socket and the fastener shank found in the tool box.
-Whenever possible try to fill with air the parking brake cylinders, this makes easier to turn the nuts of the release mechanism. - 3 The bus can be towed when the parking brakes are fully released.
-Remember to make the bus towing must be done using the drag bar.
+Whenever possible try to fill with air the parking brake cylinders, this makes easier to turn the nuts of the release mechanism. - make the bus towing must be done using the drag bar.

-For more information about two available bus towing procedures, see the following sections on this manual: "Towing", page 149 or "Alternative towing procedure", page 152.
+For more information about two available bus towing procedures, see the following sections on this manual: "Towing", page 151 or "Alternative towing procedure", page 154.